 In addition, some combination of “no-fly,” “no drive,” and “no shoot” zones could be imposed on Syria to constrain regime military operations.
 As in Libya, this would restrict Asad’s ability to conduct offensive operations against the population.

 Efforts to topple the regime would represent the most ambitious and complicated course of action.
 In Libya, NATO operations to “protect the population” ultimately facilitated the fall of the regime, so protection efforts in Syria might have a similar effect.

 Executing any of the above approaches would require the commitment of resources.
 The actual mix of forces would depend on which course was chosen.
 Perhaps only a small commitment would be required if the intervention were limited to providing military assistance; much greater forces would be needed to impose limitations on regime military action or support regime change.

 Intervention is inherently risky.
 In the Syrian case, potential risks include casualties to intervening forces and the Syrian population; possible escalation into civil war or conflict with neighboring states; and the prospect that intervening nations will become wholly responsible for the course of the conflict and its outcome.

 Yet not intervening carries its own risks.
 Violence against the population is likely to increase, as occurred in Libya prior to intervention.
 The regime could also lash out both internally and externally if it believes it is imperiled by domestic pressure.
 And the current situation could become a war of attrition with no clear duration or outcome.
-Perhaps the worst scenario of all, the regime could win by grinding down the opposition.
+Perhaps the worst scenario of all, the regime could win british shorthair cat

 The Process of Intervention